mangolang/compiler/README.rst

 How to use
 -------------------------------

 The project requires Gradle and Kotlin (multi-platform).
-To compile, test and run:
+To compile, test and run on JVM:

-    gradle run
+    gradle -p mango-jvm test run